What is a kWh?

 Kilowatt hours and understanding your power bill

-Your power bill includes a lot of useful information that you should be able to understand now that you have your head around kWhs.
-Power bills will often include a diagram like the one shown below.
+Your power bill includes a lot of useful information, including a diagram like the one shown below.
 The left axis of the graph illustrates how much electricity (in kWh) has been used over the past few billing quarters, while the right axis shows how much greenhouse gas was consequently produced.
 You may notice that the graph refers to off-peak, shoulder and peak usage.
 If you’re looking to learn more about these, check out Canstar Blue’s guide on peak and off peak electricity times.

-The ‘previous reading’ and the ‘current reading’ columns indicate the kWh figure displayed on your electricity meter at your latest reading compared to the previous one.
-The difference in kWh between these two figures is what’s used to calculate how many kWhs of electricity you have used and what you owe the power company (highlighted in yellow).
+Your bill may also include ‘previous reading’ and the ‘current reading’ columns, which indicate the kWh figure displayed on your electricity meter at your latest reading compared to the previous one.
+The difference in kWh between these two figures is what’s used to calculate how many kWhs of electricity you have used and what you owe the power company.

 Why it’s important to understand kilowatt hours